Abandon All Ships: Lineup instability, Infamous (2011–2013)

-Malocchio, and Breakup (2013–2014)
+Malocchio and breakup (2013–2014)

-The band announced their third full-length album Malocchio on December 20, 2013, which was released in 2014.
+In September 2013, the band revealed that have been working on their third studio album.
+Aita described the record as "a little bit heavier" than their previous albums.
+They announced the album title Malocchio on December 20, 2013, which was released on February 11, 2014.
 Along with the announcement, the band streamed the album's first single, "Reefer Madness" on YouTube.
-On January 25, 2014 the band released the second single, "Cowboys".
+The album title is the Italian word for "evil eye" and according to Aita, he thought the concept behind it sounded "really cool."
+He also thought that the title fit well with the album's artwork.
+During the writing and recording of the album, Browne returned to the group and helped write songs for the record.
+On January 25, 2014, the band released the second single, "Cowboys".
+The group embarked on a headlining tour in February and March 2014, in support of the album.
+On February 24, the group premiered the music video for "Trapped".
+The album did not reach the Canadian Albums Chart or the Billboard 200, but peaked at number nine on the iTunes Rock chart.

 On August 5, 2014, the band was announced to go on a short tour with Dance Gavin Dance and Stolas beginning at the end of August and on the 15th of that same month, guitarist Daniel Ciccotelli left the band.

-Abandon All Ships announced its breakup on August 15, 2014 and played their last show on September 25 in Toronto with current and past members.
-Some members went on to a form a new band, Sine of the Lion.
+Abandon All Ships announced its breakup on August 15, 2014, and played their last show on September 25 in Toronto with current and past members.
+Some members went on to form a new band, Sine of the Lion.
 Martin Broda started a new band, Cherry Pools.

-Reformation and new single (2016)
+Reformation and sporadic releases (2016–2020)

-The band reformed to release one new single titled "Loafting", which features the band's original line-up, except for Kyler Browne, and with the addition of Daniel Ciccotelli.
+In February 2016, the band announced that they will be reuniting their original lineup for an anniversary show for their debut studio album, Geeving on March 18, in Toronto.
+The group also released a new single titled "Loafting", which features the band's original line-up, except for Kyler Browne, and with the addition of Daniel Ciccotelli.
+The track features mixing from Andrew Paiano.

-Cover Rereleases (2020)

-On October 30th, the band officially released their cover of Scooter's song "Maria (I Like It Loud)" on streaming services, 10 years after its unofficial release alongside Geeving.

-On November 3rd, the band released their cover of Drake's "We'll Be Fine" on streaming services.
-"We'll Be Fine" was a 9 year old cover but hadn't been released on streaming services prior.
+On October 30, 2020, the band officially released their cover of Scooter's song "Maria (I Like It Loud)" on streaming services, 10 years after its unofficial release alongside Geeving.
+On November 3, the band released their cover of Drake's "We'll Be Fine" on streaming services.
+"We'll Be Fine" was a 9-year-old cover but hadn't been released on streaming services prior.